Abhimanyu03-ch/NFT-project/README.md

 Write a Hardhat script (`batchMint.js`) to batch mint all NFTs.
 This script will facilitate efficient minting of your entire collection.

-#### Batch Transfer to Polygon Mumbai
+#### Batch Transfer to Polygon amoy

-Write another Hardhat script (`batchTransfer.js`) to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge.
+Write another Hardhat script (`batchTransfer.js`) to batch transfer all NFTs from Ethereum to Polygon amoy using the FxPortal Bridge.
 Steps include:
 - Approving NFTs for transfer.
 - Depositing NFTs to the FxPortal Bridge for cross-chain transfer.

 ### 7. Testing

 Test the functionality by:
-- Using `balanceOf` on the Polygon Mumbai network to verify NFT balances post-transfer.
+- Using `balanceOf` on the Polygon amoy network to verify NFT balances post-transfer.

 ## Project Structure